Frequently Asked Questions

 IN-GROUND TRAMPOLINES – YOUR QUESTIONS ANSWERED

-We’re here to help make your in-ground project run as smoothly as possible.
+We’re here to help make your in-ground trampoline installation run as smoothly as possible.
 Although perhaps daunting at first, installing a Capital Play In-Ground Trampoline is really very simple, it just takes a bit of muscle & time.
 We have listed some of our most frequently asked questions below.

-If you need further assistance or would like a fee estimate for us to install your trampoline for you please email us at email@example.com or call us free at:
+If you need further assistance or would like a free estimate for us to install your AZ in-ground trampoline for you please email us at email@example.com or call us free at: